Advice for British people living in Antigua & Barbuda, including information on health, education, benefits, residence requirements and more.

 Entry requirements for British Nationals can be found on our travel advice page

-British Nationals are not permitted to work in Antigua without a valid work permit.
-Information and advice regarding residency, work permits and student visas should be obtained from the Antiguan Immigration department -TEL: 1 268 562 1387 or email: email@example.com or Antiguan High Commission in London.
+British nationals are not permitted to work in Antigua and Barbuda without a valid work permit.
+Information and advice regarding residency, work permits and student visas should be obtained from the Antigua and Barbuda Immigration Department TEL: +1 268 562 1387 or email: email@example.com or Antiguan High Commission in London.

-The UK basic state pension is payable in Antigua.
-Please contact the International Pension Centre for more information on getting your pension in Antigua.
+British nationals maybe entitled to UK benefits while living in Antigua and Barbuda.
+The UK basic state pension is payable in Antigua and Barbuda.
+Please contact the International Pension Centre for more information on getting your pension in Antigua and Barbuda.

 You may be thinking about paying voluntary contributions to top up your pension entitlement.
 For further information on paying voluntary contributions in the UK, contact HM Revenues & Customs.